 The Neighborhood Data for Social Change (NDSC) platform is a project of the USC Price Center for Social Innovation.
 Lift To Rise is partnering with The Price Center in the development of the Neighborhood Data for Social Change (NDSC) platform for the Coachella Valley.
 Lift to Rise is a community-based partnership in the Coachella Valley with the primary goal of advancing a future where all Coachella Valley families are healthy, stable, and thriving.
 NDSC will publish an ongoing series of data stories that incorporate maps, data visualizations, photos, and rich narrative to highlight trends, opportunities, and challenges facing communities in the region.

-Compared to other places and cities in the Coachella Valley, La Quinta has a relatively high homeownership rate (70%) and low rent burden rate (43%).
-The city also has relatively fewer immigrants (15% of the total population) and limited-English speaking households (3%).
+Compared to other places and cities in the Coachella Valley, La Quinta has a relatively high homeownership rate (72%) and low rent burden rate (41%).
+The city also has a relatively fewer immigrants (15% of the total population) and limited-English speaking households (4.5%).

-To the right, a sculpture of a Cahuilla mother and child by artist Marie Barbera, erected in La Quinta in 2014.
+To the left, a sculpture of a Cahuilla mother and child by artist Marie Barbera, erected in La Quinta in 2014.

 Explore the visualizations below to learn more about demography, housing, health and social connectedness in the city of La Quinta and how the city compares to the state, county and other places in the Coachella Valley.

-The average household size in the city of La Quinta is 2.61 people, and 28%of the total 15,232 households in the city are made up of non-family households (individuals living alone or with non-relatives) - 10% less than the Coachella Valley average.
+The average household size in the city of La Quinta is 2.62 people, and 29% of the total 15,505 households in the city are made up of non-family households (individuals living alone or with non-relatives) - 12% less than the Coachella Valley average.

 Race & Ethnicity